If you’re facing the conundrum of having to decide between conduction vs convection vapes, you’re not alone.

 Conduction vs Convection Vapes: How to Decide?

-Finding the right vaporizer depends on you and you’re preferences, such as how often you consume, your price range and what you’re regularly smoking (concentrate or dry herb).
+Finding the right vaporizer depends on you and your preferences, such as how often you consume, your price range and what you’re regularly smoking (concentrate or dry herb).
 Just to name a few.

 And if you find that vaping is your thing, you can work your way up!
 Climbing the good ol’ ladder.